 The Luxembourg Peace Prize for ‘Outstanding Peace Activists 2017’ was awarded to the Club of Budapest (COB), its initiator Professor Ervin Laszlo, Chief Creative Director Anne-Marie Voorhoeve and Science Director Dr. Mária Sági, for their work of building bridges among cultures, and for their promotion of a ‘Planetary Consciousness’ on the theme of ‘Unity in Diversity’, and of supercoherence between human beings.
 This is the highest European acknowledgement awarded every year to persons, groups and organizations worldwide for tangible actions towards Peace.

 A leading member of the Club of Budapest since its inception in 1993, Dr. Sagi currently serves as the Science Director of the Club.

 1992 - 2007

 She is a former Research Associate of Institute for Culture and the Sociological Research Institute of the Hungarian Academy of Sciences

 Co-directing the Hungarian sociological survey of families for the International Sociological Association, directing the European Perspectives research on European Identity in the transition to Global Society for the United Nations University.

-Ph.D. in psychology at the Eötvös Loránd Science University of Budapest and was subsequently named “Candidate” (Associate Member) of the Hungarian Academy of Sciences.
+She received her Ph.D. in psychology at the Eötvös Lóránd Science University of Budapest, and after seven years research she received her C.Sc. degree of the Hungarian Academy of Sciences.